joanpablo/reactive_forms/README.md

 ## What about Password and PasswordConfirmation?

-There are some cases where we want to implement a Form where a validation of a field depends on the value of another field, For example a sign-up form with *email* and *emailConfirmation* or *password* and *passwordConfirmation*.
+There are some cases where we want to implement a Form where a validation of a field depends on the value of another field.
+For example a sign-up form with *email* and *emailConfirmation* or *password* and *passwordConfirmation*.

 For that cases we must implement a custom validator and attach it to the **FormGroup**, lets see an example: